The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 ¾”

-What are the Consequences of Changing Axles in a Harley Bike?
+What Are The Consequences Of Changing Axles In A Harley Bike?

+The size of the axle will affect the handling of the motorbike.
+A bike with a larger 5/8-inch axle will be more stable, while a smaller one will be more agile.
 The terrain can also influence the decision to change the size of the axle.
 A bike ride on rough terrain will benefit from a larger axle, while a bike ridden on smoother terrain will benefit from a smaller axle.

 The rider’s preference is also a factor to consider when changing the size of the axle.
 A rider who wants more stability might choose a larger axle, while a rider who wants more agility might choose a smaller axle.
+Changing the size of the axle will also affect the suspension.
+A bike with a more oversized axle will have a stiffer suspension, while a bike with a smaller one will have a softer one.

 Conclusion

-2 thoughts on “The Harley Davidson Front And Rear Axle Size Chart & Why It Matters”
+3 thoughts on “The Harley Davidson Front And Rear Axle Size Chart & Why It Matters”

 1. Perhaps you could update this to include info on 1960s to early 1980s bikes as well.
 I’m looking specifically for axle sizes on 1974 to 1980 sportsters….